FelixHommel/VulkanVoxels/README.md

 ## TODO

-[ ] Add custom exception handling and replace the runtime\_exception with them [ ] Replace reference members with std::shared\_ptr
-[ ] investigate all // NOLINT and consider fixing the warning
+[x] Add custom exception handling and replace the runtime\_exception with them [x] Replace reference members with std::shared\_ptr [x] investigate all // NOLINT and consider fixing the warning [ ] Add tests

 ## Roadmap